- October 24, 2013: NYU Physics Colloquium

 Philosophy and Literature

 I have a longstanding interest in philosophy, dating from my undergrad days when I got a philosophy minor.
 I haven't done any "serious" work in philosophy, but I hope to someday.
 In the meantime I've been lucky enough to mingle with philosophers fairly often, and to give talks at several philosophy conferences.
 My research interests in physics overlap strongly with issues in philosophy of science, especially foundations of statistical mechanics and quantum mechanics.
 But I'm also interested in metaphysics and ontology (especially issues of causation and emergence), not to mention ethics and moral philosophy.
-Here are some informal thoughts on various topics: physics and ethics, why there is something rather than nothing, contingency, ought vs. is, free will, Zizek, determinism, moral realism, and downward causation.
+I did an interview about science and philosophy at 3:AM magazine.
+And hare some informal thoughts on various topics: physics and ethics, why there is something rather than nothing, contingency, ought vs. is, free will, Zizek, determinism, moral realism, and downward causation.

 I'm also very interested in fiction and literature, and have occasionally used my credentials as a scientist to worm my way into meetings on those topics.
 Here's a short paper I wrote on science as a source of metaphors.
 I've given a few talks at theater companies to accompany plays with scientific themes.